theresamai/portfolio/_projects/(2) Financial Literacy House Bill.md

 </p>

-Finally, we get to focus on the last part of the fellowship, where we present our policy concept to a panel of state representatives.
+Finally, we focused on the last part of the fellowship, where we get to present our policy concept to a panel of state representatives.
 Here, our group collaborated on a presentation that seeks to use a narrative approach.
-More specifically, we had Caroline Gao start us off by explaining how Oregonians are not financially literate and what that means for high schoolers like her.
-We then shifted more towards our policy concept and how it can be a key benefit to our livelihoods.
+In our case, we had Caroline Gao start us off by explaining how Oregonians are not financially literate and what that means for high schoolers like her.
+We then shifted more towards our policy concept and how it can be implemented.

 ![Zoom Group](https://i.imgur.com/kxyZrca.png)

 Luckily, our approach worked!
 Our policy concept was deemed the best out of the cohort, and it eventually became Oregon House Bill 3232.
-Although we almost had a public hearing on the bill, HB 3232 was among the many that died during this legislative session due to Republican delay tactics.
+Although we almost had a public hearing on the bill, HB 3232 was among the many bills that died due to Republican delay tactics. <a href="https://www.opb.org/article/2021/04/02/opb-politics-now-oregon-washington-two-legislatures/" target="_blank" role="button">Here</a> is an OPB podcast episode that expands on the situation of the Oregon State Legislature in comparison to Washington State's.

 <p class="text-center">